 What this tool is for

 This reference lays out every UTC offset in use, from the far western Pacific at UTC-12:00 to the far eastern Pacific at UTC+14:00, alongside the countries and territories that observe each one.
-It is built for anyone reasoning about time across regions: scheduling calls, configuring servers, or sanity-checking date logic.
+It is built for anyone reasoning about time across regions: scheduling calls, configuring servers, debugging distributed logs, or sanity-checking date arithmetic.

 How it works